atakancelikkol/redcon/docs/README.md

 ## How to run development version
 For development, client and server should be run separately.
 ```
+# if you didnt install the dependencies, call npm install at <project_loc> first
+npm install

 # frontend will start at port 8080
 cd client
 # if you didnt install the dependencies, call npm install first